 Easier to Install:

-Center distances between rollers have tolerances on the plus-side that make no-stretch belts extremely difficult to install.
+Center distances between rollers have tolerances on the plus-side that make no-stretch belts extremely difficult to install when frame holes are slightly wider apart, but still within tolerance.
 Stretchy V-Conform belts overcome that problem, regardless of tolerance range.
 They stretch and conform.

 Powers longer zones: